Tribocorrosion of Copper Water Tubes

-Erosion corrosion, also known as impingement damage, is the combined effect of corrosion and erosion caused by rapid flowing turbulent water.
+Tribocorrosion, also known as impingement damage, is the combined effect of corrosion and erosion caused by rapid flowing turbulent water.
 It is probably the second most common cause of copper tube failures behind Type 1 pitting which is also known as Cold Water Pitting of Copper Tube.

 The most significant factors that contribute to erosion corrosion damage are stated to be water chemistry, temperature and velocity.
 A failure to follow proper installation procedures is also seen as a cause.

 Copper water tubes have been used to distribute drinking water within buildings for many years, and hundreds of miles are installed throughout Europe every year.
 The long life of copper when exposed to natural waters is a result of its thermodynamic stability, its high resistance to reacting with the environment, and the formation of insoluble corrosion products that insulate the metal from the environment.
 The corrosion rate of copper in most drinkable waters is less than 2.5 μm/year, at this rate a 15 mm tube with a wall thickness of 0.7 mm would last for about 280 years.
 In some soft waters the general corrosion rate may increase to 12.5 μm/year, but even at this rate it would take over 50 years to perforate the same tube.